Colleges by Location

 Need-based

-There were 920 students who secured need-based financial aid of any kind.
-The overall number of students (including freshmen) who were determined to have financial need was 1,612.
-The amount of federal need-based scholarships/grants awarded to the students at this institution reached $4,231,680, and state $1,183,610.
+There were 920 students who received need-based financial aid of any kind.
+The total number of students (including freshmen) who were determined to have financial need ended up being 1,612.
+The amount of federal need-based scholarships/grants awarded to the students at this institution summed up to $4,231,680, and state $1,183,610.
 The students of Butler County Community College received the -institutional need-based aid in the amount of $173,546, and external in the amount of $158,326.

 $1,799